Zoos in the U.S.

 If You’re Ready for Close-Up Animal Encounters, Visit Cincinnati Zoo

-Home to the internet’s favorite hippo, the Cincinnati Zoo felt like visiting a beloved classic.
-There was something nostalgic about its winding paths and historic buildings, yet it still managed to surprise us—especially at the gorilla habitat, where we watched a mother cradle her baby with tender care.
+During our trip to Ohio, the Cincinnati Zoo felt like visiting a beloved classic.
+There was something nostalgic about its winding paths and historic buildings.
+Yet it still managed to surprise us, especially at the gorilla habitat, where we watched a mother cradle her baby with tender care.
 I caught my breath and thought, “There’s something sacred about seeing life up close like this.”

 Food Highlight: A hearty BBQ pulled pork sandwich from Base Camp Café, paired with kettle chips and a view of the giraffe ridge.